mixer/developer-docs/pages/01.guides/01.mixplay/04.CustomControls/03.GettingStartedWithPreact/doc.md

 ## Positioning

 The custom control framework provides a simple, effective means to add CSS styles and classes to your Preact components.
 On top of this, there are two layout engines that control where exactly controls are positioned.
-The Interactive Studio's editing experience is built to these layout engines, and if you're curious to take a look at them you can find the source [here](https://github.com/mixer/cdk-preact-starter/blob/master/src/alchemy/preact/Layout.tsx).
+The Interactive Studio's editing experience is built to these layout engines, and if you're curious to take a look at them, you can find the source [here](https://github.com/mixer/cdk-preact-starter/blob/master/src/alchemy/preact/Layout.tsx).

 ### Layout
 The important part is that whatever styles the layout engine chooses for a control, it will be passed into the control and accessible in `this.props.style` within the class.
 You then, generally, want to pass these styles into a wrapper element around your content.
 Let's modify our example to do that: